CoreySumma/mongoose-playlist/README.md

 # <Mongoose-Playlist>
 # <ins>SpotLabs</ins>

-A spotify collaborative playlist that allows signed in users to create playlists with their friends and family!
+A spotify collaborative playlist that allows signed in users to create playlists and post songs onto them with their friends and family!
 Users can add/remove songs and listen directly via the UI.

 # Screen Shots: